Equity is the most meaningful form of a long term performance compensation.

-The equity compensation plays significant role in senior executive team.
+In publicly traded companies the equity compensation plays a significant role for senior executive managers.
 Subject to market capitalization, the individual equity component can be anywhere from 10x to a few hundred times the fixed salary.
-It is usually comes in form of a performance stock ad the most common performance trigger is total shareholder return (TSR).
+It usually comes in form of a performance stock ad the most common performance trigger is the total shareholder return (TSR).
 TSR is stock value appreciation over specific period of time.
 The results is then compared to the performance of the stock market (S&P500 or NASDAQ).

-Total amount of equity compensation depends on company’s latest valuation.
-Higher the valuation, more generous you can be with equity compensation.
+The equity is a significant compensation component for all employees, especially the first ~50.
 In early stages, companies typically allocate 10-15% of the company’s equity (which can increase to 20% after Series A) to employees.
-In seed stage, key roles receive 80-100% of their annual salary in equity.
-As a result, total equity awards range from 1% for senior key roles to 0.01% for junior non-critical roles.
-With increasing company valuation, the equity component rises in value and can be come 10x the annual salary.
+In a seed stage, the key employees receive 80-100% of their annual salary in equity.
+As a result, total equity awards range from 1% for senior roles to 0.01% for junior non-critical roles.

 Restricted stock units (RSU)